Listener

 Maximum connections

 The maximum connections feature is disabled by default.
-It can be activated to specify a limit on the maximum number of connections that a listener can maintain, helping to ensure service quality by restricting the number of concurrent connections.
+You can enable it and specify the maximum number of connections to limit the number of active connections that the listener can handle, ensuring the quality of service.

 Network Load Balancer